Heinrich Wacker Returns to Norka - 1928

 After the convention in 1973, one copy of the film was taken to AHSGR headquarters in Lincoln, Nebraska.
 The second copy was held by Marie and Walter C. Krieger in Portland, Oregon.

-The copy of the film held by the Krieger's was given to Steve Schreiber before Marie's death in 2006.
-This copy was stored in the temperature and humidity controlled archive room at the Center for Volga Germans Studies at Concordia University until its closure in 2020.
-This copy of the film is now preserved at the Family History Library in Salt Lake City.
+The copy of the film held by the Kriegers was given to Steve Schreiber before Marie died in 2006.
+This copy was stored in the temperature and humidity-controlled archive room at the Center for Volga Germans Studies at Concordia University until its closure in 2020.
+This film copy is now preserved at the Family History Library in Salt Lake City.

 Sources

-Tricia Evans, a niece of Henry Walker's.
+Tricia Evans is Henry Walker's niece.
 Tricia's maternal grandmother was Henry's sister.

 Passport application and passenger ship lists - Ancestry.com.

-Tricia Evans, a niece of Henry Walker's.
+Tricia Evans is Henry Walker's niece.
 Tricia's maternal grandmother was Henry's sister.

 Passport application and passenger ship lists - Ancestry.com.